Growth is never by mere chance; it is the result of forces working together

 An innovation and disruption theorist, Whitney is the author of the bestselling Build an A-Team (Harvard Business Press, 2018), a Financial Times and 800-CEO-READ Book of the Month, and Disrupt Yourself (Harvard Business Press, 2019), which Publisher’s Weekly called “Savvy . . . often counterintuitive . . . superb.”
-In her books, she codifies her Personal Disruption and S Curve of Learning frameworks for developing high-growth individuals and organizations.
+In her books, she codifies her Personal Disruption and S Curve of Learning frameworks for creating high performing team and individuals and organizations.
 We asked her, how should the new entrepreneurs make employees believe in their Organizational Goals to grow business efficiently?

 “Organizational goals need to be clearly thought through and articulated.
 They need to be authentic and actionable.
 There is no making anyone believe in anything that doesn’t have the ring of truth to it.
 Do you believe in your own objectives?
 Walk the walk, and others are more likely to line up to follow.

 People are most willing to invest themselves in an organization that has the well-being of its employees as a high priority.
 High growth organizations require high growth individuals.
 Therefore, the most important organizational goal is to promote the growth of the people.”